 You're entitled to a Test and Trace Support Payment of £500 if you meet the additional criteria below, and one of the following applies to you:

-- Told to self-isolate by NHS Test and Trace or the NHS COVID-19 App, either because you've tested positive for Coronavirus, or have recently been in close contact with someone else who has tested positive, and followed the 'financial support' process on the App
+- You have been told to self-isolate by NHS Test and Trace or the NHS COVID-19 App, either because you've tested positive for COVID-19, or you have recently been in close contact with someone else who has tested positive, and have followed the 'financial support' process on the App

 - You're employed or self-employed, but you're unable to work at home, and will lose income as a result of having to self-isolate

-- You're currently receiving any of the following benefits:
+- You're currently receiving one or more of the following benefits: